cyph/cyph/README.md

 # Cyph

-To run work locally with the Cyph repository, you'll first need to install [Docker](http://www.docker.com/).
+To work locally with the Cyph repository, you'll first need to install [Docker](http://www.docker.com/).

 Afterwards, if you're running either OS X or Windows, there's some additional setup: